MarioJrodas/osticket-prereqs/README.md

 ---

-4. Set Up PHP
+Step 4.
+Set Up PHP

 	- Navigate to the C:\ drive and create a new folder named PHP.
 	- Go back to the downloaded zip file, extract its contents, and find the PHP folder.
 	- Move the extracted PHP files into C:\PHP.

-5. Install Required Dependencies
+Step 5.
+Install Required Dependencies

 	-	Install VC_redist.x86.
 	- Install MySQL using the Typical Setup option.